Ocayy/Ocayy/README.md

 - 🌱 I’m 19 years old
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Start college and gain experience in industry
+- 🥅 2023 Goals: Expanding knowledge in the field of IT
-- ⚡ Fun fact: I love to travel and drive car
+- ⚡ Fun fact: I love to travel

 ### Connect with me: